dpsbot-project/DPSBot/en/index.md

 It is a Discord bot for a murtiple purposes.

-Supports English! please help [open translate](https://www.transifex.com/ttakkku/dpsbot/dashboard/).
+Now supports English! please help [open translate](https://www.transifex.com/ttakkku/dpsbot/dashboard/).

 To use english, please type 'd!changelang en_US'.